Dallara Stradale: Specifications

 The Stradale is powered by a 2.3-litre turbocharged Ford EcoBoost Inline-four engine also used in the Ford Focus RS.
 The engine is reworked by Bosch in order to generate a maximum power output of 400 PS at 6,200 rpm and a peak torque of 500 Nm at 3,000–5,000 rpm.
 Bosch also worked on the car's aerodynamics and as a result, the car in the berlinetta body style is able to generate 1808 lb of downforce with its optional rear wing.

 The conversion to different body styles was made possible by a removable windscreen made from motorsport grade polycarbonate glass and a carbon fibre frame.
 The windscreen has a shape and a central windscreen wiper reminiscent of the Group C race cars of the 1990s.
 A T-shape removable frame combined with detachable gull-wing doors makes the conversion to a Targa top and Berlinetta bodyshell possible, but the driver enters the car in the same way, regardless of body structure (i.e by climbing over the side).

 The base of the chassis is a hollow carbon-fibre tub with a solid carbon fibre side structure in order to channel air to the rear of the car.
 The air from one side goes to the engine while the air from the other side goes to the air-to-air intercooler.
 The carbon tub is joined by aluminium sub-structures front and aft.
 Two control arms are present at each corner, with the front arms directly mounted on the tub.
 The floor of the chassis is flat with a front splitter mounted at the front and a rear diffuser mounted at the rear.
-These elements combined without the optional rear wing create so much downforce that the format of the car requires to be fitted with reverse Gurney flaps that help maintain appropriate aerodynamic balance.
+These elements combined without the optional rear wing create so much downforce that the format of the car requires it to be fitted with reverse Gurney flaps that help maintain appropriate aerodynamic balance.